eleonoraalei/pyEDITH/joss_paper/paper.md

 # Summary

-`pyEDITH` is a Python-based coronagraphic exposure time calculator built for NASA's next flagship mission, the Habitable Worlds Observatory (HWO), tasked with searching for signs of habitability and life in dozens of nearby exoplanet systems. `pyEDITH` is designed to simulate wavelength-dependent exposure times and signal-to-noise ratios (S/N) for both photometric and spectroscopic direct imaging observations. `pyEDITH` considers realistic engineering specifications, and allows the user to provide target system information, as well as alter observatory parameters, to calculate synthetic HWO observations of Earth-like exoplanets.
+`pyEDITH` is a Python-based coronagraphic exposure time calculator built for the recommended NASA flagship mission, the Habitable Worlds Observatory (HWO), tasked with searching for signs of habitability and life in dozens of nearby exoplanet systems. `pyEDITH` is designed to simulate wavelength-dependent exposure times and signal-to-noise ratios (S/N) for both photometric and spectroscopic direct imaging observations. `pyEDITH` considers realistic engineering specifications, and allows the user to provide target system information, to calculate synthetic HWO observations of Earth-like exoplanets.
 We present a schematic of the `pyEDITH` framework in \autoref{fig:diagram}.

 ![A schematic of the `pyEDITH` components and their relationships, and the data flow from inputs to final calculations.\label{fig:diagram}](pyedith_workflow.pdf)

 # Statement of need

-`pyEDITH` is a Python package for developing the exoplanet detection and characterization capabilities of the Habitable Worlds Observatory mission. `pyEDITH` has heritage from the Altruistic Yield Optimizer [@stark2014ayo], used for robust and fast calculations.
-Implementing this framework in Python enables easier integration with modern astronomical workflows and lowers the technical barrier for users to adopt the tool for their specific needs. `pyEDITH` was designed to be used by the scientific community at all skill levels for understanding the capabilities and limitations of different HWO architectures for exoplanet detection and characterization. `pyEDITH` includes API documentation and tutorial notebooks, and has already been used by several forthcoming scientific publications [@Currie2025exozodi; @Alei2025].
-It is endorsed by the HWO Project Office at NASA's Goddard Space Flight Center, and through its flexible and user-friendly design, it will enable efficient HWO mission design studies and inform the development of more advanced observer planning tools when HWO launches.
+`pyEDITH` is a Python package for developing the exoplanet detection and characterization capabilities of the Habitable Worlds Observatory mission. `pyEDITH` implements the Altruistic Yield Optimizer [@stark2014ayo] framework in Python, enabling easier integration with modern astronomical workflows and lowering the technical barrier for users to adopt the tool for their specific needs. `pyEDITH` was designed to be used by the scientific community at all skill levels for understanding the capabilities and limitations of different HWO architectures for exoplanet detection and characterization.
+The `pyEDITH` package includes API documentation, tutorial notebooks, and has been used by forthcoming scientific publications [@Currie2025exozodi; @Alei2025].

 # Mathematical formalism